Fermat-ORG/fermat-framework/FERMAT-PROTOCOL.md

 #### Fund-raising Mechanism

-With the fund-raising mechanism, tokens are distributed to those who fund the initial development of the DApp.
-The funds collected are used to fund the development of applications that promote the development of the Fermat Protocol.
+With the fund-raising mechanism, tokens are distributed to those who fund the initial development of the Fermat system.
+The funds collected are used to fund the development of the core of the Fermat system (core libriaries, api libraries and add-ons and the fermat.org web site).
 The tokens generated during the fund-raising are recorded as the genesis transaction of the Fermat's blockchain.

 #### Development Mechanism

-With the development mechanism, tokens are generated using a predefined mechanism and are only available for the development of Fermat components.
+With the development mechanism, tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analisys of future development).
 These fermats become available through a pre-determined schedule and are distributed via a community-driven bounty system where decisions are made based on the proof-of-stake mechanism.

 #### Mining Mechanism